 This destructive garden pest gets its name because it travels in small insect armies and consumes just about everything in its path.
-Here’s how to get rid of armyworms organically.
+Here’s the natural, organic way to get rid of armyworms.

 Markings on newly hatched caterpillars are usually hard to distinguish, older larvae have distinctive stripes that run the entire length of the body.
 Fall armyworms (Spodoptera frugiperda) are brown with yellow stripes, beet armyworms (Spodoptera exigua) are green with light stripes.
 Adults are gray, mottled moths (1-1/2 inch wingspan) with a small white dot in the center of each forewing and dark margins on the hind wings.